NVIDIA/aistore/docs/nbi.md

 ### Notes

 * Inventory creation is **manual**.
-* Inventory names are optional.
-Any human-readable name can be used, but it must be unique for the given bucket.
+* Inventory names are optional, but if specified they must be unique for the given bucket.
 * When omitted, AIS generates a unique inventory name automatically (for example, `inv-Tp4nR7kWx`).
 * `--force` removes any existing inventory for the bucket first and then proceeds with creation.
 * `--names-per-chunk` is an advanced tuning knob that overrides the default chunk size.